nanoporetech/megalodon/docs/algorithm_details.rst

 Modified base calling is performed largely in the same manner as variant calling above in terms of sequence and associated neural network output extraction.
 The main difference is that instead of proposing alternative bases in the sequence, a modification is proposed.
 This means that in order to identify a particular modification the model must be aware of this modification.
-Training models for particular modifications of interest is described in the taiyaki software documentation.
+Training models for particular modifications of interest is described in `Megalodon documentation here <https://nanoporetech.github.io/megalodon/model_training.html>`_.

 Use the ``--mod-motif`` argument in order to restrict tested locations to certain relevant motifs (e.g. ``--mod-motif Z CG 0`` to test only in CpG locations).

+Modified bases can also be output anchored to the basecalls as in Guppy, but these calls are generally not as accurate than the reference anchored calls.
+These ``mod_basecalls`` are output in the BAM ``Mm`` and ``Ml`` tags as specified by hts-specs.